redhat-gpte-devopsautomation/cotd/README.md

-    From a terminal window issue an $ oc login https://10.2.2.2:8443 with credentials user/user Set the project to cotd using $oc project cotd Create a AB route using $ oc set route-backends cotd1 cotd1=50 cotd2=50
+    From a terminal window issue an $ oc login https://10.2.2.2:8443 with credentials user/user Set the project to cotd using $oc project cotd Create a AB route using $ oc set route-backends cotd1 cotd1=50 cotd2=50 Use a browser to login to the Console at https://10.2.2.2:8443/console/ using credentials user/user Verify the AB 50/50 setting in the cotd project

     Launch a a different browser and set cookies preferences to "never allow" Open the url http://cotd1-cotd.apps.10.2.2.2.xip.io/item.php